-The Heart Sutra is connected to the Bodhisattva of Compassion, who goes by different names depending on language and country (Chenrezig, Avolokitesvara, Guanyin).
+The Heart Sutra is connected to the Bodhisattva of Compassion, who goes by different names depending on the language and country (Chenrezig, Avolokitesvara, Guanyin).
 The Heart Sutra can be a personal meditation and/or a group meditation that is chanted.

 This is a beautiful and powerful meditation practice that seeks to instill a profound sense of compassion, wisdom, freedom, and wholeness.

-Adapted from English translations, by CS Sherin, WildClover.org
+Adapted from English translations, by C.S.
+Sherin

-In the three worlds (desire, form, and formlessness), all Buddhas depend on the practice of Complete Wisdom (regarding the true nature of reality) and, in so doing, realizes the most complete and ultimate awakening and understanding possible — Buddhahood (Anuttara-Samyak-Sambodhi).
-Therefore, know that the Complete Wisdom of the Heart mantra is the great transcendent mantra, is the great radiant mantra — is the utmost, ultimate mantra — able to relieve all suffering.
+In the three worlds (desire, form, and formlessness), all Buddhas depend on the practice of The Heart of Complete Wisdom (regarding the true nature of reality) and, in so doing, realize the most complete, enduring, and ultimate awakening and understanding possible — Buddhahood (Anuttarā Samyaksaṃbodhi).
+Therefore, know that the Complete Wisdom of the Heart mantra is a great transcendent mantra, is a great radiant mantra — is the utmost, ultimate mantra — able to relieve all suffering.
 This mantra is true, and free from error.
-So then, proclaim the perfected Wisdom, proclaim the mantra that says:
+So then, proclaim the Transcendent Wisdom, proclaim the mantra that says: